beppe2hd/gender_classification/README.md

-# Gender Classification
+# Gender classification

-The project deal with the training and a preliminary test of a Convolutional Neural Network devoted to the classification of the gender soft biometrics.
+The project deal with the training and a preliminary test of a Convolutional Neural Network devoted to the classification of the gender soft biometrics from face images.

-The training is exploited the free dataset available at: https://www.kaggle.com/cashutosh/gender-classification-dataset
+The training exploits the free dataset available at: https://www.kaggle.com/cashutosh/gender-classification-dataset

 Such a dataset include face images centered and well cropped.
-Such a features allow an easier training leading, anyway, to a loss of generality and to an requirement of additional pre-processing in a final application designed for working in real environments.
+Such a features allow an easier training leading, anyway, to a loss of generality and to the requirement of additional pre-processing in a final application designed for working in real environments.
-Moreover it shows a quite balancing between classes, avoiding the necessity of further dataset processing and then avoiding biasing in prediction toward classes.
+Moreover it shows a good balancing between classes, avoiding the necessity of further dataset processing and then avoiding biasing in prediction toward classes.

 The network is inspired to the one proposed in https://www.researchgate.net/profile/Cosimo-Distante/publication/320362281_Multi-branch_CNN_for_Multi-scale_Age_Estimation/links/5a377e7145851532e832bf62/Multi-branch-CNN-for-Multi-scale-Age-Estimation.pdf

 The Project include 3 files:

-- train.py: devoted to the training of the networks
+- train.py: devoted to the training of the network
-- confusion_matrix.py: devoted to generate a confusion matrix by predicting the image in the validation folder
+- confusion_matrix.py: devoted to generate a confusion matrix by predicting the images in the validation folder
 - predict.py: devoted to process a single image (given as argument)

-Each of these folder includes a file named "trainingDetails.txt" reporting the training plus information obtained by further analysis exploiting the trained model.
+- predict_always_on.py: devoted to loading the model and iteratively waiting for images to be tested (until exit)

 ## Installation